-The allocations noted above are based on a preliminary determination of the fair value of the total consideration provided.
-Such valuations may change as we complete our purchase price accounting.

-- (2) See Note 5 for specific terms of the Company's debt. - (3) Amounts include the purchase accounting fair value adjustment of debt, as applicable - (4) The operating results of the facilities acquired above have been included in the Company's statement of operations since their respective acquisition date.
-The revenue and operating income in the table above represents such metrics from the respective acquisition date through the end of the respective fiscal year. - (5) Operating income excludes asset management fees, interest expense, depreciation and amortization expense. - (6) See Note 3 for additional information related to the acquisition of these properties. - (1) Allocation (excludes estimated development costs) based on Canadian/U.S. exchange rate as of the date of acquisition. - (8) Property is under construction; therefore no revenue or operating income is included above as of December 31, 2011. - (9) Acquisition is subject to an "earn out" provision.
-The allocation above includes the estimated fair value of such "earn out", recorded in connection with the purchase accounting. - (10) Consideration provided included approximately 120,000 Class D Units. - (11) Acquisition included 3.57 acres of undeveloped land, which we purchased for approximately \$3.9 million. - (12) These above noted properties are collectively referred to as the "Homeland Portfolio".
+- The allocations noted above are based on a preliminary determination of the fair value of the total consideration provided.
+Such valuations may change as we complete our purchase price accounting. - (2) See Note 5 for specific terms of the Company's debt. - (3) Amounts include the purchase accounting fair value adjustment of debt, as applicable - (4) The operating results of the facilities acquired above have been included in the Company's statement of operations since their respective acquisition date.
+The revenue and operating income in the table above represents such metrics from the respective acquisition date through the end of the respective fiscal year. - Property operating income excludes corporate general and administrative expenses, asset management fees, interest expense, depreciation, amortization and acquisition expenses. - (6) Allocation (excludes development costs) based on Canadian/U.S. exchange rate as of the date of acquisition. - (7) Property was under construction; therefore no revenue or operating income is included above. - (8) Consideration provided included approximately 120,000 Class D Units. - (9) Acquisition included 3.57 acres of undeveloped land, which we purchased for approximately \$3.9 million. - (10) These above noted properties are collectively referred to as the "Homeland Portfolio". - (11) These above noted properties are collectively referred to as the "Stockade Portfolio".

-All of the above transactions were acquired from unaffiliated third parties.

-Total acquisition fees paid to our Advisor for the above acquisitions for the years ending December 31, 2011 and 2010 were approximately \$5.7 million and \$3.2 million, respectively.
+All of the above properties were acquired from unaffiliated third parties.
+We incurred acquisition fees due to our Advisor for the above acquisitions.
+For the years ending December 31, 2012 and 2011, such fees were approximately \$2.2 million and \$5.5 million, respectively.

-During the quarter ended December 31, 2011, we finalized the purchase price accounting for the last five acquisitions completed in 2010 and for the 2011 acquisitions purchased through September 12, 2011, and made revisions to preliminary estimates including real estate facilities and intangible assets as further evaluations were completed and additional information was received from third parties subsequent to the acquisition dates.
-We anticipate finalizing the purchase price allocations for the remaining 2011 acquisitions by December 31, 2012, as further evaluations are completed and additional information is received from third parties.
+During the quarter ended December 31, 2012, we finalized the purchase price accounting for the last 13 acquisitions completed in 2011 and for all of the 2012 acquisitions, excluding those acquired on December 28, 2012, and made revisions to preliminary estimates including real estate facilities and intangible assets as further evaluations were completed and additional information was received from third parties subsequent to the acquisition dates.
+We anticipate finalizing the purchase price allocations for the remaining 2012 acquisitions by December 31, 2013, as further evaluations are completed and additional information is received from third parties.

 The impact related to the finalization of purchase price accounting was not material to our consolidated financial statements.

-For acquisitions where the purchase price accounting was finalized in 2011 the weighted-average amortization period of the intangibles as of the date of acquisition was 29 months.
-The weighted-average amortization period of the intangibles where the purchase accounting was finalized in 2010 as of the acquisition date was 21 months.
+For acquisitions where the purchase price accounting was finalized in 2012 and 2011 the weighted-average amortization period of the intangibles as of the date of acquisition was 29 months and 29 months, respectively.